M2TeamArchived/NSudo/Manual/UserManual.md

 PS: If you want to use the default window mode to create a process, please do not include the "-ShowWindowMode" parameter.

--Wait Make NSudo wait for the created process to end before exiting.
+-Wait Make NSudo Launcher wait for the created process to end before exiting.
 PS: If you don't want to wait, please do not include the "-Wait" parameter.

 -CurrentDirectory:[ DirectoryPath ] Set the current directory for the process.
-PS: If you want to use the NSudo's current directory, please do not include the "-CurrentDirectory" parameter.
+PS: If you want to use the NSudo Launcher's current directory, please do not include the "-CurrentDirectory" parameter.

 -UseCurrentConsole Create a process with the current console window.
 PS: If you want to create a process with the new console window, please do not include the "-UseCurrentConsole" parameter.

--Version Show version information of NSudo.
+-Version Show version information of NSudo Launcher.

 -?
 Show this content.
 -H Show this content.